denvermullets/joberino/README.md

 ## Installation

 This is built using `Ruby 2.7.2` and `Rails 6.1.1`.
 Please make sure you're using at least those versions of Ruby / Rails.
 Bundle install should take care of you for the rest though.

+## Errors

+If chromium becomes out of date you just need to run `brew upgrade --cask` - or at least I do!